DominicBurkart/leoronic/readme.txt

         as opposed to the 'necessary files' field, which renames said file to avoid cross-command conflicts).

+  There are circumstances where it doesn't make sense to have a full net, where every node is connected (and using resources to constantly talk to) every other node.
+For those circumstances, Leoronic provides a framework of "ghost" workers that ask for asks and then perform them from the workers in a Leoronic cluster.
+A single worker running Leoronic can control many workers in a client / server setup, or a balance can be struck, with a Leoronic network comprised partially of ghosts and partially of workers.
+The advantage of ghosts is that they require less network activity to maintain and allow clusters to scale, while the advantage of more workers is that there are fewer single points of failure (a leoronic cluster with one worker and many ghosts will fail if the one worker fails, but a cluster with two workers and many ghosts will continue to run with limited risk of loss if one worker fails).

+  By default, ghosts connect to the Leoronic worker with the lowest local IP address (if a real number x is passed to the ghost's instantiation program, it scans for active leoronic workers, finds out that there are y active workers, and connects to the ith worker, where i is equal to x mod y).
+That worker node then receives the tag "clairvoyant" and retains a list of its ghost friends.
+  If that worker has at least two cores, then by default it will designate one core for relaying information between the other workers and the ghosts.

+  When a ghost asks it for a task, the ghost includes its information (e.g., number of available cores and memory).
+The worker finds the first match in its queue and assigns it to the ghost, sending all the relevant files and information for the ghost to complete the task.
+The worker then marks that task in the queue as running on the ghost, and lets the other workers (if they exist) know.
+When the worker has completed the task, it lets its clairvoyant know, and the clairvoyant worker updates the other workers (if they exist) so that each worker's queue is up-to-date.

+  If there are no tasks that the ghost can accomplish, the clairvoyant worker tells the ghost to listen indefinitely for more tasks.
+If the clairvoyant receives a new task for the worker, then it lets the worker know; otherwise, the worker continues to listen silently unless the

 Writing code for leoronic:

   Leoronic is pretty easy to write for, since it leaves dependencies and file